vargo-james/make-anything/README.md

 project directory.
 Shell file expansions will occur only if your system has the find utility.

-loose_sources:
+*loose_sources*:
 You can put a list of source files here.
 You must either specify absolute paths or relative paths from the project directory.
 Shell expansions occur.
 For example,

     loose_sources := ~/myfile.cpp ../foo.asm ~/other_project/*.c

 Files listed here are not excluded by the blacklist.

-excluded_subdirs:
+*excluded_subdirs*:
 These are subdirectories of directories listed in source_dirs.
 They must be specified by a path relative to one of the included source directories.

-blacklist:
+*blacklist*:
   Any file listed here will not be used.
 So if you no longer want to compile legacy_code.cpp, but you want to keep it around because it has useful code snippets, then add it to the blacklist.
 The blacklist does not exclude files added in through the loose_sources variable.

     blacklist := legacy_code.cpp

 These files must be specified by absolute paths or by paths relative to the source directory in which they live.
 So for example, if I want to